ibm-cloud-docs/containers/cs_ingress.md

 Enable SSL protocols and ciphers at the global HTTP level by editing the `ibm-cloud-provider-ingress-cm` configmap.
 {:shortdesc}

-To comply with the PCI Security Standards Council mandate, the Ingress service disables TLS 1.0 and 1.1 by default with the upcoming version upgrade of the Ingress ALB pods on 14 January 2019.
+To comply with the PCI Security Standards Council mandate, the Ingress service disables TLS 1.0 and 1.1 by default with the upcoming version upgrade of the Ingress ALB pods on 23 January 2019.
 The update rolls out automatically to all {{site.data.keyword.containerlong_notm}} clusters that have not opted out from automatic ALB updates.
 If the clients that connect to your apps support TLS 1.2, no action is required.
 If you still have legacy clients that require TLS 1.0 or 1.1 support, you must manually enable the required TLS versions.
 You can override the default setting to use TLS 1.1 or 1.0 protocols by following the steps in this section.
-For more information about how to see the TLS versions that your clients use to access your apps, see this [{{site.data.keyword.Bluemix_notm}} Blog post](https://www.ibm.com/blogs/bluemix/2018/11/ibm-cloud-kubernetes-service-alb-update-tls-1-0-and-1-1-disabled-by-default/).
+For more information about how to see the TLS versions that your clients use to access your apps, see this [{{site.data.keyword.Bluemix_notm}} blog post](https://www.ibm.com/blogs/bluemix/2018/11/ibm-cloud-kubernetes-service-alb-update-tls-1-0-and-1-1-disabled-by-default/).
 {: important}

 When you specify the enabled protocols for all hosts, the TLSv1.1 and TLSv1.2 parameters (1.1.13, 1.0.12) work only when OpenSSL 1.0.1 or higher is used.
 The TLSv1.3 parameter (1.13.0) works only when OpenSSL 1.1.1 built with TLSv1.3 support is used.